-Growth in both staff and students continued at Whitireia in 1993, which also saw the birth of full-time creative writing and publishing programmes
+Growth in both staff and students continued at Whitireia in 1993, a year which also saw the birth of full-time creative writing and publishing programmes

 Continuing with education at Whitireia Community Polytechnic this year can involve study on a wide range of short part time courses or the possibility of full or part time study towards a longer nationally recognised certificate.